Tirzepatide for Weight Loss? Two Much Cheaper and Accessible Alternatives

 You could use tirzepatide for weight loss if your doctor will prescribe it, and your insurance company will pay for it.
 If not, you’ll need to fork over about $12,666 per year, reports Medscape, although like with a lot of drugs, that amount can vary a lot.

-I’ll tell you right up front that, although it may take more time to help you lose as much weight as tirzepatide can help do, there are two over-the-counter supplements that don’t require a doctor’s prescription and are much less expensive.
+I’ll tell you right up front that tirzepatide would likely melt the excess weight faster than the two over-the-counter supplements I cover here, they don’t require a doctor’s prescription — and are much less expensive.

-These two supplements have been studied and could help you lose weight via similar mechanisms that tirzepatide employs.
+These two supplements have been extensively studied, and might help you lose weight via similar mechanisms that tirzepatide employs.

 - Berberine, and